ellemouton/website/content/posts/ark-part-1.md

 four times dust.
 A connector tree therefore costs the operator a small, fixed amount per forfeit.

+That money is not gone, though.
+The connector output pays straight to the operator's own key, so it can sweep the whole thing back whenever it likes, and it will do exactly that once the amount sitting there has grown enough to be worth the transaction fee to collect.

 Notice too that the connector tree does not have to use the same radix as the VTXT.
 The two trees are built for different reasons and sized by different things, so the operator is free to pick whatever shape suits the number of forfeits it is